play-co/inmobi/README.md

 			"114": "resources/images/promo/icon114.png",
 			"144": "resources/images/promo/icon144.png"
 		},
-		"inMobiKey": "123487983",
+		"inMobiKey": "123487983"
 	}
 ~~~

-To use InMobi logging in your game, import the plugin at the top of Application.js, like so:
+To use InMobi logging in your game, import the plugin at the top of JS files where you are using it:

 ~~~
 import plugins.inmobi.inmobi as inmobi;